Could You Use AI to Check Whether a Contract Complies with A Manual of Style for Contract Drafting?

 Are you exploring training AI to incorporate A Manual of Style for Contract Drafting for proofreading contracts?
 I could see value in a plug-in that incorporates (in track changes) relevant proposed modifications after "learning" the contents of MSCD and applying it to all or part of a contract.

-This isn’t the first time I’ve encountered this idea.
-In this 1 March 2023 blog post, Casey Flaherty says, “And maybe, someday, an LLM will be used to apply the sixth edition of Ken’s MSCD to every contract destined for EDGAR.”
+This isn't the first time I've encountered this idea.
+In a March 2023 blog post, Casey Flaherty says, "And maybe, someday, an LLM will be used to apply the sixth edition of Ken's MSCD to every contract destined for EDGAR."

 If Casey and Alex both casually air an idea, I'd be silly not to consider it.

 I don't know that one needs to invoke artificial intelligence for systems that check whether a document complies with a set of guidelines.
 After all, WordRake and Grammarly would seem to be editing software rather than AI.
 But one could conceivably feed MSCD to a large language model (LLM).
 Doing so would in theory spare you the kind of work that has gone into WordRake and Grammarly.

 Whether you use a WordRake/Grammarly approach or use an LLM, the question is whether the task is feasible.
 For three reasons, I suggest it's unlikely to work out well.

 First, the dysfunction of mainstream contract language means that often you don't know what a given formulation is trying to accomplish.
 Take for example a limitation-of-liability provision that excludes consequential damages.
 It's not clear what the drafter had in mind, to the extent they had anything in mind other than copy-and-pasting.
 So a simple substitution of the WordRake/Grammarly sort isn't an option.
 Instead, the best one could do is point the user to the MSCD discussion of consequential damages (see this 2022 blog post).
 I could offer you many other such examples.